marcoverl/CVUserGuide/source/ManagingImages.rst

-Using an Ubuntu image as an example, after you downloaded the image from the relevant web site, to upload such image using the command line tools you need to:
+Using an Ubuntu image as an example, after you downloaded the image from the relevant web site, to upload such image using the command line tools (see :ref:`Accessing the Cloud with command line tools<accessingthecloudthroughcli>`) you need to:

--  Authenticate to OpenStack using the openrc source:
+-  Authenticate to OpenStack using the openrc script:

    ::

        $ . demo-openrc.sh

--  Issue th following command:
+-  Issue the following command:

    ::